Effects of Hurricane Ida in the Northeastern United States: New York

 Governor of New York Kathy Hochul said that the state needed "massive cleanup".
 The New York City Department of Buildings investigated the conditions of the basements where people had drowned during Ida.
 Five of the six basements were found to be illegally-converted apartments.
 Mayor of New York Bill de Blasio presented the Climate Driven Rain Response Plan, which is expected to create a new and improved warning system.
 De Blasio also announced the formation of the 30-day Extreme Weather Response Task Force to look into how the city could be more ready to face such weather.
 The mayor also laid out the potential for travel restrictions, door-to-door warnings, phone alerts, and faster evacuations in the future.
 On September 6, President Biden approved Hochul's request for a major disaster declaration.
 On the same day, FEMA Administrator Deanne Criswell, De Blasio, Senator Chuck Schumer, and Congresswoman Alexandria Ocasio-Cortez visited Queens, one of the hardest-hit areas in New York City.
 AOC attributed the impacts to climate change, and also said that "[we] needed more advance notice from the [National Weather Service]."
 She also stated that most of the flooding was caused by problems with the sewer system.

 Governor Kathy Hochul and Mayor Bill de Blasio allocated $27 million to assist undocumented residents who are not eligible for FEMA relief funds.

+New York City has made several long term projects to improve flood control in the aftermath of Ida, including 2300 curbside gardens.
+Additionally, New York City got funding from the Inflation Reduction Act to be able to prevent future floods like Ida.